Tumulus: Bulgaria

 On the territory of Bulgaria there are over 60,000 ancient Thracian mounds, of which only about 1,000 have been studied.
 There are also Roman and Thraco-Roman burial tombs.
-Those tumulus over ancient tombs, temples and sanctuaries are found throughout the whole territory of Bulgaria.
+Those tumuli over ancient tombs, temples and sanctuaries are found throughout the whole territory of Bulgaria.
 Some of the world's most significant and famous being the Kazanlak and Sveshtari tombs, UNESCO World Heritage sites.
 Located near the ancient Thracian capital cities of Seuthopolis (of the Odrysian kingdom) and Daosdava or Helis (of the Getae), perhaps they represented royal burials.
-Other notable tumulus are Thracian tomb of Aleksandrovo, Thracian tomb Golyama Arsenalka, Thracian tomb Shushmanets, Thracian tomb Griffins, Thracian tomb Helvetia, Thracian tomb Ostrusha, Tomb of Seuthes III and the other tombs around Starosel, others contained offerings such as the Panagyurishte and Rogozen treasures.
+Other notable tumuli are the Thracian tomb of Aleksandrovo, Thracian tomb Golyama Arsenalka, Thracian tomb Shushmanets, Thracian tomb Griffins, Thracian tomb Helvetia, Thracian tomb Ostrusha, Tomb of Seuthes III and the other tombs around Starosel, others contained offerings such as the Panagyurishte and Rogozen treasures.
 Some of the sites are located in the Valley of the Thracian Rulers.
-The mound of the Tomb of Seuthes III “Golyama Kosmatka” is among the largest mounds in Thrace, with a maximum height of 23 m. and a diameter of 130 m.
+The mound of the Tomb of Seuthes III "Golyama Kosmatka" is among the largest mounds in Thrace, with a maximum height of 23 m. and a diameter of 130 m.